rails/rails/guides/source/action_cable_overview.md

 ### Other Configurations

 The other common option to configure is the log tags applied to the per-connection logger.
-Here's an example that uses the user account id if available, else "no-account" while tagging:
+Here is an example that uses the user account id if available, else "no-account" while tagging:

 ```ruby